TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Readme.md

 10. **design.dcp:**  This file contains the synthesized netlist checkpoint that is required as an input by the Vivado© executable.
 11. **place_route.tcl:**   A TCL script to place and route a netlist using the Vivado© flow leveraging the input macro placement solution.

-The FPGA architecture used in the contest will be based on an UltrascalePlus xcvu3p monolithic device //Does it makes sense to add a link here to the architectural description of the device?
+**FPGA Device:** The FPGA architecture used in the contest will be based on an UltrascalePlus xcvu3p monolithic device //Does it makes sense to add a link here to the architectural description of the device?
 The organizers reserve the right to modify the contents of the benchmark designs and format.

 **Note:**  Teams are encouraged to develop a deep RL-based approach, but are free to use any approach (e.g. classical optimization, combinatorial, ML, RL, etc.) for their macro placement solution.